 4 Tips to Banishing Burnout

 Burnout is like being overdrawn at the bank.
 You can’t be overdrawn for too long, or too frequently, before it negatively impacts you and not just financially.
 Being overdrawn leads to low credit scores, liens, or bankruptcy, and it negatively impacts your relationships and peace of mind.
-It’s always easier to prevent a financial disaster than it is to clean one up.
+It’s always easier to prevent a financial disaster than it is to clean it up.

 The same thing is true for burnout.
 Prevention is the better way; after all, burnout often leads to…